djangopackages/djangopackages/docs/index.md

 # The Story

-Daniel and Audrey Roy Greenfeld created Django Packages for Django Dash 2010.
-This project was originally code-named "Scared of Rabbits" because there were tons of rabbits living in the backyard on the Lawrence, Kansas prairie, and we were scared of them.
-Actually, that's not really true: the rabbits were cute.

-Django Dash 2010 was also where Read the Docs was created.
-Daniel and Audrey took a break from coding in their fancy and weird glass prairie rental house to meet the Read the Docs team in the basement of the Lawrence Journal-World office.
-Actually, it might have been the first floor.
-All Audrey remembers is that it was dark and cold like a basement, but with carpet.
-Or maybe there wasn't carpet.
-(Audrey checked the Read the Docs story, but it doesn't have details on that.)

-Since then the project has had many [contributors].
-Daniel and Audrey have run numerous open-source sprints over the years to work on it.
-The code has grown organically in fun and unexpected ways.
+Django Packages was established by Daniel and Audrey Roy Greenfeld in 2010 during the Django Dash event.
+At the same event, the Read the Docs project was also created.
+Over the years, the project has benefitted from the contributions of several individuals and has undergone substantial growth and evolution through the efforts of both open-source contributors and dedicated maintainers.

 # Indices and tables